iamkanishka/Typescript-Concepts/Readme.md

 44. Index Type Properties in the Typescript.
 Define Interface for the Object Property Keys.
 45. Function Overloads in the Typescript.Defining the return types with Function Overload.
 46. Optional Properties Chaining and Null coalscing in the Typescript.
+47. Generics in Typescript.
+Built in Generics available in the Typescipt.